NaderElhaj/E-commerce-project/README.md

-# E-commerce-project
+# Test-project
 <b>Project Description :</b> <br>
-Bootstrap alertcomponent wich displays alerts globally or in context of some other component How to run the code <br><br> <hr>
+Bootstrap alert component wich displays alerts globally or in context of some other component How to run the code <br><br> <hr>
 1- Download the code-base.<br><br>